mkessel007/ACF-Flexible-Content-Collapse/README.md

 ACF - Admin Flexible Content Collapse
 =====================================

 When you create a Flexible Content Field with many layouts and many fields, you can quickly lose overview.
-Similarly, if you have ever tried to the layouts or move fields between layouts, you know that this can be a difficult undertaking.
+Similarly, if you have ever tried to sort the layouts or move fields between layouts, you know that this can be a difficult undertaking.

 This is where ACF - Admin Flexible Content Collapse comes in place.
 You can collapse/expand the layouts for a better overview, sorting layouts or move fields.